SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 ## 3. Specific Requirements
 ### 3.1 Functionality - Android App
-#### 3.1.1 Login-Page
+#### 3.1.1 Settings
-The login page of the app enables the user to get access to his account.
+A settings option provides the user the possibility to choose the quality of the video and photo by himself.
+In this menu the user is also able to change the server connection details.
+See also our separate [document][uc configure settings] for this use case.

+#### 3.1.2 Switch user
+On this page the user is able to type in his/her login information.
+If somebody has multiple users and log in information, the application allows him to switch between them as well.

-#### 3.1.2 Take Picture
+#### 3.1.3 Take Picture
 The user is able to take pictures with the smartphone camera.
 The picture will be instantly uploaded to a server.

-#### 3.1.3 Take Video
+#### 3.1.4 Take Video
 The user is able to film with the smartphone camera.
 The captured video material is live streamed to a server to store the data.
 There is a detached [document][uc capture video] describing this use case more precisely.

-#### 3.1.4 Settings
-A settings option provides the user the possibility to choose the quality of the video and photo by himself.
-In this menu the user is also able to change the server connection details.
-See also our separate [document][uc configure settings] for this use case.

-#### 3.1.5 Upload Media
+#### 3.1.5 Upload File
 If the automatically upload of the video or picture failed, the user is able to upload the file manually.

-#### 3.1.6 Switch user
-If somebody has multiple users and log in information, the application allows him to switch between them.

 ### 3.2 Functionylity - Website
 #### 3.2.1 Login/Logout-Page